tri-cods/install/guides/nltk.md

 # Natural Language Toolkit

-## Instructions (**Remove this section once you are done with your file**)

-(Copy over installation instructions from here: https://github.com/DHRI-Curriculum/install/blob/v2.0/sections/nltk.md into this file: https://github.com/DHRI-Curriculum/install/edit/v2.0/guides/nltk.md)

-Follow this format:

 ## What it is

 [NLTK](http://www.nltk.org/) stands for Natural Language Tool Kit, and it is an open source Python library for analyzing language data.
 It is used for Python programs that work with text in statistical natural language processing (NLP).
 In plain terms, NLTK allows users to work with collections of text to clean, categorize, and analyze that text.
 As such, it is an excellent tool for text analysis.